Grow a Beautiful Basketful of

 So here it is for your garden.

 (If I included every tomato my wonderful customers wanted, the list would reach 500.
-We gotta exercise some self-control!
+Need some self-control.

-An extremely popular medium sized French salad and sandwich tomato.
+An extremely popular medium-sized French salad and sandwich tomato.
 This one is highly sought after and has become a great favorite among my customers.
+Very disease resistant.

 A very reliable and bountiful producer of heavy, juicy, 8 oz. red fruits with immense flavor, this plant is among the most prolific ever bred, and produces so many fruits, you will be giving them away by the basketful.